Vandalism funding to repair school property

-- make a claim for one vandalism event, or
+- make a claim for 1 vandalism event, or

-- add them up and make one claim for the year – you will need to submit this claim by mid-June for reimbursement that year.
+- add them up and make 1 claim for the year — you'll need to submit this claim by mid-June for reimbursement that year.

-If there is a major vandalism event at your school and the repair costs will be well over your upper limit, you can apply to the Ministry for funding immediately after the event.
+If there's a major vandalism event at your school and the repair costs will be well over your upper limit, you can apply to the Ministry for funding immediately after the event.
 You need to provide:

 - copies of invoices to fix the damage (including GST)

-- an estimate of the costs if the damage is not yet fixed
+- an estimate of the costs if the damage isn't yet fixed

 - your analysis of the event, including any background information that sheds light on what happened.